WHF Glossary of Terms

 Other

 Any other expenditure that does not fall under the enumerated expense categories.
-Organizations should explain what information is contained in the “other” category in the Budget Expense Narrative.
+Organizations should explain the information in the “other” category in the Budget Expense Narrative.

 Salaries and Wages